The FA Cup reaches the second round, with all ties now being settled on the night following the removal of replays.

 Add in gate receipts and TV revenue, which guarantees £85,000 in cash for every live game broadcast on the BBC and ITV at that stage, it’s a lucrative fixture should a lower league club make it that far, a life saver, a fortune decider.
 Chuck a replay into the mix and the cash injection could set a club up for years.

-One money-spinning FA Cup replay could potentially secure the future of both clubs; it would be an average Saturday for the likes of Liverpool and co.
+One money-spinning FA Cup replay could potentially secure the future of countless lower league clubs; it would be an average Saturday for the likes of Liverpool and co.

 But it is not only the financial aspect of a cup replay that is special for fans of lower league clubs, an away day at a Premier League ground is something the majority of fans can only dream of.